AndrewJBateman/angular-material-portfolio/README.md

 * [Reactive Extensions Library for Javascript rxjs v7](https://rxjs-dev.firebaseapp.com/)
 * [RxJS share](https://rxjs.dev/api/operators/share) used to multicast (share) the original Observable with multiple subscribers to prevent more than one http fetch of Posts data in a user session - the Posts data does not change that frequently so this avoids wasting a user's mobile data quota with unnecessary http data requests
 * [Dayjs v1](https://github.com/iamkun/dayjs) to convert Github UTC Timestamp to '... ago'
-* [Webpack Bundle Analyser v4](https://www.npmjs.com/package/webpack-bundle-analyzer) to create an 'interactive treemap visualization of the contents of all your bundles.'
+* [Webpack Bundle Analyser v4](https://www.npmjs.com/package/webpack-bundle-analyzer) to create an 'interactive treemap visualization of the contents of all your bundles.
 * [Easy-resize.com](https://www.easy-resize.com/en/) to resize pictures online

 ## :floppy_disk: Setup